linstantnoodles/python-basics/chapter_01.md

 All integer types are long (https://www.python.org/dev/peps/pep-0237/), so there is no platform-dependent precision difference.

+integers can be created with with the `int` builtin function which takes either a number or a string or as a literal without a decimal point such as `5`.

 ### Readings

 What is the difference between precision and scale?